Gwillyn/HTML-and-CSS-tips/README.md

 Before every doc, you can set the scroll behavior to smooth with:
 * {
-  scroll-behavior: smooth;  <!--scroll behavior to smooth-->
+  scroll-behavior: smooth;  --scroll behavior to smooth--
-  box-sizing: border-box;  <!--elements include padding and border in their specified width and height-->
+  box-sizing: border-box;  --elements include padding and border in their specified width and height--
 }

 position: static <!--default positioning for all elements.
 If you assign it to an element, you won't be able to move it around with top, right, left, or bottom-->